 There are some who promote the concept of separation of church and state.
 It refers to the distance between the church and the state.
 It refers to the relationship between church and state.
-The degree of separation and the length of the distance varies among governments, nations, states, and other entities.
+The degree of the separation varies among governments, nations, states, and other entities.
 Also, note that the phrase separation of church and state is not found in the US Constitution.
-Moreover, one should consider to what extent the separation of church and state refer to organized religion or individual religion or both?
+Moreover, one should consider to what extent the separation of church and state refers to organized religion or individual religion or both?
 Those who promote separation of church and state seemingly derive the concept from the First Amendment phrases regarding religion and the no religious test phrase of Article VI.

 In the US Constitution there is the no religious test for office and the forbidding of the government from establishing its own religion and government preventing others from practicing their own religion.